 Written By: Lindsay Charles

 Distracted driving is an incredibly dangerous activity that contributes to serious and tragic accidents on the road every year.
 With constant text messages, phone calls, emails, and app notification on our cell phones, it is very easy to get distracted.
 As a result, apps have been created to encourage safer driving, by disabling communications while the car is in motion.
 Some apps even allow you to see if your kids are texting and driving.
-Here are a few applications that you should ensure that you download on your cell phone, as well as on the phones of your loved ones.
+Here are a few applications that help prevent distracted driving.
+Just download on your cell phone, as well as on the phones of your loved ones.

 The DriveSafe.ly app allows you to communicate without becoming distracted while driving.
 This app reads text messages and emails out loud as they come in.
 It also can send an auto-response to let that person know you are unavailable.
 You can choose the messages to be read in either a female or male voice, or based on the gender of the texter, and although this doesn’t necessarily pertain to safer driving, it’s an awesome added bonus.
 The app is also fantastic because it does not drain the life out of your battery.
 You can opt for the free version of DriveSafe.ly or a paid one, which comes with added features.